Dynamic Dual-Granularity Skill Bank for Agentic RL: Method

-We use the performance gap between the skill group and the baseline group to construct hindsight signals for updating skill utilities.
+\paragraph{Hindsight signals and utility updates.} We use the performance gap between the skill group and the baseline group to construct hindsight signals for updating skill utilities.
 For each task $g$, the task-level hindsight signal $\Delta_g^{\mathrm{task}}$ and the trajectory-level credit $c_i$ for step skills retrieved along skill-injected trajectory $i$ are defined as

 Each skill $m$ maintains a utility $u_m$ updated using an exponential moving average.
 For a given task $g$, all retrieved task skills share the same signal $\Delta_g^{\mathrm{task}}$, since the task context is identical for the whole group.
 In contrast, multiple step skills may be retrieved at different steps and from different trajectories, and each retrieved step skill is updated using the credit of the trajectory in which it appears.
 The updates are defined as